Battle of Mansurah (1221): Aftermath

-Pegalius had some remaining leverage as Damietta was still well-garrisoned.
-A naval squadron under fleet admiral Henry of Malta, and Sicilian chancellor Walter of Palearia and German imperial marshal Anselm of Justingen, had also been recently sent by Frederick II.
+Pelagius had some remaining leverage as Damietta was still well-garrisoned.
+A naval squadron under fleet admiral Henry of Malta, Sicilian chancellor Walter of Palearia, and German imperial marshal Anselm of Justingen, had also been recently sent by Frederick II.
 They offered the sultan withdrawal from Damietta and an eight-year truce in exchange for allowing the Crusader army to pass, the release of all prisoners, and the return of the relic of the True Cross.

 The masters of the military orders were dispatched to Damietta with the news of the surrender.
 It was not well-received, but the eventual happened on 8 September 1221.
 The Crusader ships departed and the sultan entered the city.
 The Fifth Crusade ended in 1221, having accomplished nothing.
 The Crusaders were unable to even gain the return of the True Cross.
 The Egyptians could not find it and the Crusaders left empty-handed.